 - conjunctiva (the thin sheet of tissue covering the white part of your eye and the inside of your eyelids)

 The risk of transmitting the virus to another person from an affected eye is low, however.
 Antiviral medications help reduce transmission of HSV during an outbreak.

 Estimates vary, but approximately 24,000 new cases of eye herpes are diagnosed every year in the United States, according to the American Academy of Ophthalmology.

 If you have symptoms of eye herpes, see an ophthalmologist or an optometrist.
 These are both doctors who specialize in eye health.
 Early treatment may improve your outlook.

 To diagnose eye herpes, your doctor will ask you detailed questions about your symptoms, including when they started and whether you’ve experienced similar symptoms in the past.

 They’ll put eye drops in your eyes to dilate (widen) the iris, too.
 That helps your doctor see the condition of the retina in the back of your eye.

 Your doctor may perform a fluorescein eye stain test.
-During the test, your doctor will use an eye drop to place a dark orange dye, called fluorescein, onto the outer surface of your eye.
+During the test, your doctor will instill an inert orange dye, called fluorescein, onto the outer surface of your eye.

 Your doctor may take a sample of cells from your eye surface to check for HSV if the diagnosis is unclear.
 A blood test to check for antibodies from past exposure to HSV isn’t very helpful for diagnosis because most people have been exposed to HSV at some point in life.